All Episodes

 I think there's a desperate demand for that to return to America.

-And so I'm not sure if it's going to 100% coalesce in 2024.
+And so I'm not sure if it's going to 100% coalesce in 2024, but I think there is.

-But I think there is I'm not sure.
+I'm not sure.

-Let me let me tell you where I am on this.
+Let me tell you where I am on this because I've never seen a greater divide.

-How do you reconcile uh those of us that believe in funding the police to keep law and order so everybody's safe and secure versus defund the police?
+How do you reconcile those of us that believe in funding the police to keep law and order so everybody's safe and secure versus defund the police?

-How do you reconcile those of us that believe in energy independence and we we have more natural resources than we could use in hundreds of years and we could be energy independent and dominant and rich if we were smart enough to have stayed with those policies, we've abandoned them versus those people that want electric vehicles shoved down our throat, even though Ford lost 4.5 billion on their electric vehicle line.
+How do you reconcile those of us that believe in energy independence and we have more natural resources than we could use in hundreds of years and we could be energy independent and dominant and rich if we were smart enough to have stayed with those policies, we've abandoned them versus those people that want electric vehicles shoved down our throat, even though Ford lost $4.5 billion on their electric vehicle line.

 We managed to get through the Civil War.

-And as much difference as we might have in immigration policy uh or in defund the police, I think defund the police is a perfect example.
+And as much difference as we might have in immigration policy or in defund the police, I think defund the police is a perfect example.

-Uh let me explain.
+Let me explain.

 There's almost no one who will say that they ever supported defunding the police now.

-I mean, Corey Bush and a few of the radical left wing ideologues will.
+I mean, Corey Bush and a few of the radical left-wing ideologues will.

 But I think we won that argument.